Yale-BIM/f21-assignments/assignment-3/README.md

     $ virtualenv --version
     ```

-    If it is NOT installed in your machine, install it:
+    If virtualenv is NOT installed in your machine, install it:

     ```bash
     sudo pip install -U virtualenv # system-wide install
     ```

+    And if pip is not installed in your machine, install it as well:

+    ```bash
+    sudo apt install python-dev python-pip
+    ```

+    and try repeating the steps above afterwards so that you install virtualenv.

 2. Create a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/)
 named `venv` with virtualenv: